zackurben/zackurben.github.io/_posts/blog/2016-01-11-intro-to-redis-part-2.md

 ###Hashes
 ---
-Hashes are key-value maps (Redis inception?) which can be visualized as a JSON Object:
+Hashes are key-value pairs that share a single key (Redis inception?) which can be visualized as a JSON Object:

 <pre><code class="json">{
-  "hello": "world"
+  "some-redis-key": {
+    "key1": "value1",
+    "key2": "value2",
+    "key3": "value3"
+  }
 }
 </code></pre>